bawkee/SqlBinder/README.md

 SELECT * FROM Employees
 ```

-But if we do pass some condition, for example, **let’s try and get employees hired in 1993**:
+But if we do pass some condition, for example, **letâ€™s try and get employees hired in 1993**:

 ```C#
 query.SetCondition("hireDateYear", 1993);